luontola/web-intro/databases.md

 <p><%= @comments %></p>
 ```

+*Note: This template has a security vulnerability, but we'll address that in a [later chapter](/security/).*

 ![Show comments, bare bones solution](comments-txt.png)

 [View solution](https://github.com/orfjackal/web-intro-project/commit/fe7f495e4a86ce92deae71170f6ced09307c2936)

-*Note: The example solution has a security vulnerability, but we'll address that in a [later chapter](/security/).*

-## In-memory database
+## Keep comments in application memory

 Though the comments are now visible, they are very limited.
 For example we cannot easily edit or remove comments, and using templates for them is hard, because the comments are in a simple text file.

-To solve these issues, we will store the comments in application memory in an easier to manage data structure.
+To solve these issues, we will store the comments in application memory, in an easier to manage data structure.
 Because the comments are only in application memory, they will disappear when the application is restarted, but the code will be one step away from switching to use a real database.

 Create an empty [array][ruby-array] with `[]` when the program starts and store it in the `$comments` variable.
 In the `/add-comment` route append new comments to `$comments`.
 In the `/pictures/:picture.html` route read the comments from `$comments` and give them to the template.